 For anyone with school-aged children, it’s back to school time!
-Many school buildings have spent the summer cleaning and upgrading, and in some cases, incorporating new technologies into their classrooms.
+Many school buildings have spent the summer cleaning, upgrading, and in some cases, incorporating new technologies into their classrooms.

 As a father of four children spanning pre-school through middle school, I keenly understand the busyness that accompanies the school routine.
 Sports.
 Homework.
 Music lessons.
 Dinner.
 Wash.
 Rinse.
 Repeat!